mattbev/6.867-final-project/README.md

-# GAN Adversarial Attacks
+# Deep FL Adversarial Attacks and Defenses
-Generative adversarial attacks on federated learning using GANs and UAP.
+attacks and defenses on deep federated learning using and UAP and GANs.

 ## Usage